zxgx/19-jsjsjds/README.md

 # CNNNNN

-An customized implemention of convolutional network based on cs231n
+An customized implemention of convolutional network.